CuJuLu/starfield-configs/README.md

-# starfield-configs
+# Starfield Custom Configs
-INI and BAT files for my custom play setup.
+These are simply INI and BAT files for my custom play setup.